IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 * Created an API by importing an OpenAPI definition for an existing REST service.
 * Configured a  ClientID/API Key  for security set up a proxy to the existing API.
 * Tested the API in the API Connect developer toolkit.
-* Deployed the Stock Trader app and configured it to use the API you created.
+* Deployed the Trader Lite app and configured it to use the API you created.
-* Tested the Stock Trader app to make sure it successfully uses your API.
+* Tested the Trader Lite app to make sure it successfully uses your API.